fribas84/eth-wallet-ui/README.md

 # Eth Wallet UI
-Test project to validate couple of web3 concepts
+Test project to validate couple of web3 concepts and is a PoC, not for production.
+Just practice.

 ## Stack used:
 - Vite